How to Grind Your Coffee — A Guide for the Home Coffee Brewer

 Why is fresh-ground coffee better?

-Roasted coffee beans will go through the oxidation process naturally over time and with every passing moment, your coffee is being exposed to more oxygen and degrading in quality over time.
 When we grind coffee, we open more surface area of the bean to the oxidation effects and speed up the process, releasing all the C02 gasses inside that have been created during roasting.
 It’s these gasses that account for the amazing aromas we get with a batch of freshly roasted or freshly ground coffee beans.

 If you compare freshly ground coffee to beans that were ground even just a few hours ago, the difference will be stark.